Singularities of linear systems and boundedness of Fano varieties: Singularities of divisors with bounded degree

-$\bullet$ $a(T,X,B)\le 1$.\\\\ Then $T$ can be obtained by a sequence of centre blowups, toroidal with respect to $(X,\Lambda)$, of length at most $p$. \end{prop} \begin{proof} \emph{Step 1.} From here until the end of Step 3, we will try to relate the problem to a similar problem on the projective space $\PP^d$.
-It is enough to prove the statement over $\C$, by the Lefschetz principle.
+\item $a(T,X,B)\le 1$.\\ \end{itemize} Then $T$ can be obtained by a sequence of centre blowups, toroidal with respect to $(X,\Lambda)$, of length at most $p$. \end{prop} \begin{proof} We will prove the proposition over $\C$.
+Over other fields we can either apply the Lefschetz principle or simply use formal neighbourhoods instead of analytic neighbourhoods in the arguments below.\\

+\emph{Step 1.} From here until the end of Step 3, we will relate the problem to a similar problem on the projective space $\PP^d$.
+In this step we consider a finite morphism to $\PP^d$.
 Removing the components of $\Lambda$ not passing through $x$, we can assume $\Lambda=\sum_1^d S_i$ where $S_i$ are the irreducible components.
 Since $\deg_A \Lambda\le r$, $(X,\Lambda)$ belongs to a bounded family of pairs depending only on $d,r$.
 Thus replacing $A$ with a bounded multiple and replacing $r$ accordingly, we can assume $A-S_i$ is very ample for each $i$.
+Writing $B=\sum b_jB_j$ where $B_j$ are the distinct irreducible components, by Proposition \ref{p-map-to-p^n}, there is a finite morphism